 Florence is currently Senior Principal Occupational Therapist and Head of Occupational Therapy Department in Tan Tock Seng Hospital.
 Since 2006, Florence’s driving assessment team has been collaborating with governmental authorities such as Land Transport Authority, Traffic Police, Ministry of Manpower and Singapore Medical Association to develop and conduct driving assessments for elderly vocational drivers.
 Partnering with Traffic Police, Land Transport Authority and the Handicapped Welfare Association, the team developed a workflow for persons with disabilities to learn/return to driving after a medical condition in Singapore.
 Florence served as council member in the Allied Health Professions Council (AHPC) from 2013 to 2019 and is the Deputy Chair of the Occupational Therapy Credentials Committee in AHPC.
 She co-chairs the Occupational Therapy Panel in MOH.
 Florence volunteered in various portfolios in SAOT: as elected President (2006-2016); elected Vice President (Finance) (2016-2020) and currently, as Singapore’s Delegate to the World Federation of Occupational Therapists.
 She won the Inspiring Occupational Therapist Award conferred by SAOT in 2019.
 Florence is an adjunct faculty with the Singapore Institute of Technology, imparting knowledge on health systems, management and leadership.
 She is a recipient of the Skillsfuture Fellowships 2020.

-Patrick has been practising as an occupational therapist at the Singapore General Hospital since 1995, sub-specialising in upper limb rehab and ergonomics.
-He had taken on leadership roles including Head of the SGH Occupational Therapy Department and Coordinating Head of the Rehabilitation Centre.
+Patrick is a Senior Principal Occupational Therapist at the Singapore General Hospital, sub-specialising in upper limb rehabilitation and ergonomics.
+He is also an Adjunct Associate Professor with the Singapore Institute of Technology.
+Patrick had taken on leadership roles including Head of the SGH Occupational Therapy Department and Coordinating Head of the Rehabilitation Centre.
 He is currently the Director for the SGH Postgraduate Allied Health Institute and the Lead for SGH’s Allied Health Division Clinical Education Unit where he oversees clinical education matters for allied health professionals.
-Patrick has taken on various roles in SAOT including President, Vice-President, Secretary, Council Member, WFOT Delegate and currently as the 1st Alternate WFOT Delegate.
-He is also currently the President for the Asia Pacific Occupational Therapy Regional Group (APOTRG), having served as Treasurer and Vice-President for the regional group previously.
+Patrick has served as SAOT President, WFOT Delegate and is currently the 1st Alternate WFOT Delegate.
+He was also the President for the Asia Pacific Occupational Therapy Regional Group (APOTRG).
 Patrick has always been passionate in the development and promotion of the occupational therapy profession in Singapore and internationally.
 He launched the 1st Occupational Therapists Day in Singapore during his term as SAOT President and continues to serve in various committees that uphold the professional standards of occupational therapy practice.

 Hua Beng is an Associate Professor with the Health and Social Sciences Cluster at the Singapore Institute of Technology (SIT).
 He is the current Programme Leader of Occupational Therapy degree at SIT.
 Hua Beng has dedicated his career to educating and mentoring Singapore’s future generation of occupational therapists.
 He is actively involved in various workgroups and committees with the Allied Health Professions Council, the Ministry of Social and Family Development and the Ministry of Health.
 In 2007, Hua Beng was awarded the Tsuyoshi Sato Lectureship Award by the Asia Pacific Occupational Therapists Regional Group.
 He also received the Inspiring Occupational Therapist Award from the Singapore Association of Occupational Therapists in 2015, the Educator Achievement Award from Nanyang Polytechnic in 2017 and Teaching Excellence Award from SIT in 2020.
 Hua Beng has served as President, SAOT , WFOT Education Programme and was one of the WFOT delegates who founded the Asia Pacific Occupational Therapy Network which is now the Asia Pacific Occupational Therapists Regional Group.